 You may also need to provide a natural hazard disclosure statement.
 This is only applicable if your property is on or near any mapped area where natural hazards are likely, such as seasonal flooding, wildfires, if the home is in an airport influence area, if the home is located on fault lines - thus earthquakes happen, etc.

-If it is, it’s understandable.
-If you decide to sell your home to SleeveUp Homes, we will take care of almost all of the documents required to sell property for you and you can always contact us if you are still unsure about anything.
+If it is, that’s understandable.
+If you decide to sell your home to SleeveUp Homes, we will take care of almost all of the legal documents required to sell your house for you and you can always contact us if you are still unsure about anything.
 Even with the mounds of paperwork needed, you can close within 7 days.

 We are not wholesalers, don’t work with realtors, and do all of the repairs in-house, which is why we can offer you top dollar for your property, regardless of the state it’s in.
 Request an offer and if we make a deal, you can get $10 000 in advance, before you close.